owlchester/kanka/docs/running.md

 >
 > This docker setup is meant for developers working on Kanka. **Do not use** this docker setup to host Kanka on the web!
 It comes with 0 security (no root password and all ports open).
 >
-> This setup works as is for our team running with Docker on Linux and MacOS.
-We only provide limited support for helping people host Kanka locally on Discord from Monday to Friday 9am-4pm (GMT-5).
-We currently do not provide any paid support for helping people self-host Kanka.
+> This setup works as is for our team running with Docker on Linux and macOS.
+We only provide limited support for helping people host Kanka locally on Discord from Monday to Friday 9am-3pm (GMT-5).
+We currently do not provide any paid support for helping people self-host Kanka or enabling premium features.

 ## Differences compared to kanka.io